PolydactylyExtra digits; Supernumerary digits

 What to Expect at Your Office Visit

-The doctor will diagnose the condition based on a family history, medical history, and physical examination.
+The health care provider will diagnose the condition based on a family history, medical history, and a physical exam .

 Medical history questions may include: